Types of Bankruptcy

 Other Types of Bankruptcy

-Two less common types of bankruptcy are Chapter 11 and Chapter 12.
+Three less common types of bankruptcy are Chapter 9, Chapter 11 and Chapter 12.
+Chapter 9 bankruptcies are for municipalities or local governments.
 Chapter 11 bankruptcy is usually for corporations.
 However, if the corporation has limited or no assets, or the business is a sole proprietorship, it is often best to file a Chapter 7 or Chapter 13 bankruptcy.
 You should speak to an attorney for more information regarding which of these bankruptcies is best for your business.
 Chapter 12 bankruptcy is generally for family farmers or family fishermen.
 There are limitations on both of these bankruptcies based on federal and state laws.
 In many ways, both of these types of bankruptcies are similar to Chapter 13 bankruptcy for individuals.